gaszaj/AmiquusScraper_application/README.md

-Nothing just fort deployment
+Nothing just for deployment

-,dfk
+Just an edit.